Skip to main content

 Message from the Chair

 Welcome to the website for the Department of Pharmacology and Toxicology at the University of Utah, which is located in Salt Lake City at the foot of the beautiful Wasatch Range of the Rocky Mountains.
 Pharmacology and Toxicology are integrative and interdisciplinary sciences that investigate the actions of chemical agents on living systems.
 These chemical agents can include endogenous molecules, such as hormones and neurotransmitters, materials in the environment that can produce adverse effects, as well as synthetic and naturally derived drugs that can treat human disease.
 Pharmacologists and Toxicologists have an exceptionally broad perspective and investigate virtually every organ system from the molecular to whole organism level.
 The mission of our Department is three-fold, and focuses on research, graduate and professional training, and service.
-The faculty of this department place a high priority on the teaching and research training of graduate students for the Ph.D. degree.
-Our program features close working relationships between individual students and their faculty mentor, rich and diverse research opportunities, and individualized programs of study based on the needs of the students.
+The faculty of this department place a high priority on the teaching and research training of graduate students for the PhD and MS degree.
+Our programs feature close working relationships between individual students and their faculty mentor, rich and diverse research opportunities, and individualized programs of study based on the needs of the students.
 Doctoral graduates of our program gain employment in research and teaching positions at colleges and universities, engage in research and development in the biotechnology and pharmaceutical industries, and have additional opportunities in research institutes, government agencies, environmental protection organizations, and many other arenas.
 Our Summer Undergraduate Research Fellowship (SURF) Program provides enriching research experiences for undergraduate students anticipating research careers in the biological sciences.

 Karen Wilcox headshot